Facing Death Class 12 Exercise: Summary | Question Answers | August Strindberg

 Answer:

-The grocery, the bakery and the butcher send their bills to the Durand household because the Durand household hasn't paid their bills for a long time.
+The grocery store, the bakery, and the butcher send their bills to the Durand household because the Durand household hasn't paid their bills for a long time.
 Therefore, they are unable to deliver even more goods until the bills are paid.

 c.
 Why does Monsieur Duran spend money on candles when he doesn’t have money to buy even bread?